Hickory Point Student Handbook

 Homework Guidelines

 Homework is an integral part of the learning process in Northbrook School District 27.
-Homework should have relevance to students’ curricula and instruction and should facilitate learning.
+Homework should be relevant to students’ curricula and instruction and facilitate learning.
 Homework is an effective instructional technique and serves different purposes at different grade levels.
 Homework reinforces classroom learning and provides teachers with additional insights about their students.
 It is also a vital link between school and home.
-Parent interest in their child’s school work provides encouragement and positive reinforcement in the learning process.
+Parents’ interest in their child’s school work offers encouragement and positive reinforcement in the learning process.
 Appropriate homework assignments facilitate students’ success in learning.

-learning process which is key to a positive school experience.
+The Hickory Point staff believes homework encourages parental involvement in learning, which is critical to a positive school experience.
 Homework for young children:

 - Develops positive reading habits and study habits.